How to Make CBD Oil at Home

 CBD oil is extracted from the marijuana plant.
 Marijuana is just another name for cannabis or hemp, a strain of the plant used for non-drug use.
 Archaeologists tell us that recent evidence suggests that cannabis was one of the earliest cultivated agricultural crops and was grown as long as 10,000 and 12,000 years ago.

 Cannabis contains over 85 cannabinoids or compounds which are slightly different in terms of chemical composition.
 The two most common ones are CBD or cannabidiol and TCH or tetrahydrocannabinol.
-CBD has properties which help prevent or treat a range of illnesses and conditions and it is increasingly being used as a dietary supplement, whereas TCH has a psychoactive ingredient which is the thing that makes people high.
+CBD has properties which help prevent or treat a range of illnesses and conditions and it is increasingly being used as a dietary supplement, whereas TCH has a psychoactive ingredient which is the thing that makes people “high”.

-Marijuana usually has a high THC content and hemp is richer in CBD.
 In many countries and in a number of American states, products derived from cannabis containing more than a trace of THC are considered illegal.
 The THC-CBD ratio helps set the bar between what is good cannabis and bad cannabis.
 Although the psychoactive element aside, THC has some redeeming qualities, and together THC and CBD offer a good supply of vitamins, minerals, essential oils, and omega-3.

-How does CBD oil work in the body?
+How Does CBD Oil Work in the Body?

 Cannabinoids work with the body’s endocannabinoid system which has receptors which are also neurotransmitters.
 CB-1 receptors are situated in the brain whilst CB-2 receptors are in found in the skin, digestive tract and reproductive organs.
 Cannabinoids produced in the body, work with CBD and THC.
 Additionally, CBD and THC, when taken together enhance, almost exponentially, the overall impact they have.
-This is called the entourage effect, which is why depending on the condition they are treating, some people choose to take a CBD product that contains are least some THC.
+This is called the entourage effect, which is why depending on the condition they are treating, some people choose to take a CBD product that contains at least some THC.

-The body’s endocannabinoid system was only discovered in 1973, and it wasn’t until fifteen years later that Dr. Lumir Hanus and Dr. William Devane discovered the body produces its own cannabinoids.
+The body’s endocannabinoid system was only discovered in 1973, and it wasn’t until fifteen years later that Dr Lumir Hanus and Dr William Devane discovered the body produces its own cannabinoids.
 The function of the endocannabinoid system is to regulate the body’s many mechanisms, including the nervous system, memory, metabolism and the way we handle stress and stave off illness.
 They aim to create a stable environment and maintain homeostasis.
 When any of these things are out of balance, cannabinoids work to put things right.

 What are the benefits of using CBD?